 - In the meantime slice kielbasa into 1 inch bite size pieces.

-- Cancel the sautéing and add sauerkraut on top.
-Sprinkle brown sugar over sauerkraut.
+- Cancel the sautรฉing and add the jarred sauerkraut on top of the meat.
+Sprinkle a layer of brown sugar over kraut.

-- Place the kielbasa on top of the sauerkraut mixture and pour ⅓ cup of water in as well.
-Some people like to use beer or even apple juice but I like just water.
+- Place the kielbasa pieces on top of the sauerkraut mixture layer and pour โ cup of water in as well.
+Some people like to use beer or even sweet apple juice for extra flavor but I like just water.

 - Seal the lid and pressure cook for 15 minutes.